async-go/asyncgo/docs/index.md

 to enter richer content than plain text; we recommend including a checklist of key points to discuss, which can be marked off as you go, and potentially an embedded video recording to help set the context.

+Topics can also have a due date set, which will be made visible to everyone looking at the topic index.
+This can be a great way to communicate when you need something by, and help everyone prioritize the topics they engage with.

 ### Collaborating on Topics

 Once the topic is set up you can share it with everyone who you want to participate.
 Everyone can collaborate async as